 Influenza vaccines are funded under the National Immunisation Program for the following groups due to their increased risk of complications from influenza:

 - all children from 6 months to less than 5 years of age

 - all adults aged 65 years and older

-- Aboriginal and Torres Strait Islander children aged 6 months and over
+- all Aboriginal and Torres Strait Islander people aged 6 months and over

 - individuals aged 6 months and older with medical conditions which increase the risk of influenza disease complications (for a full list go to NCIRS Influenza Vaccines Fact Sheet).

 All other individuals not included in the categories above can purchase the vaccine from their doctor or community pharmacy (where available).

 Gold Coast Public Health Free Community Immunisation Clinics offer free flu vaccine under the national program.